Academic promotion tips (6) - Craft your career narrative

 Last of a six-part blogpost series on how to write an effective application for promotion in academia

 Evidencing your positive impact for the core aspects of an academic job: Research & Engagement, Teaching & Learning, Leadership & Service is crucial.
-Additionally, and especially when applying for promotion to (Assoc) Professor, however, universities might also want to know what you "profess".
+Additionally, and especially when applying for promotion to (Associate) Professor, however, universities might also want to know what you "profess".
 In other words, a coherent statement of what you see as the core of your academic identity.

 Drawing on your academic identity can turn your application from a fairly sterile list of achievements to a compelling career narrative.
 It demonstrates you are an individual who cares about their profession, rather than a cardboard cut-out rattling off a list of tick-boxes.